westlab/ns3dvrp/README.md

 Building the DVRP
 =================
-Download the DVRP patch file from following link to the ns3 executable directory (i.e., /ns-3.21).
+Download the DVRP patch file the ns3 executable directory (i.e., /ns-3.21).
 Then patch the ns3 using::